 What moves and tactics works in street fights?

-Let's start with what doesn't work: most forms of wrestling, grappling and any other fighting techniques that gets you stuck with just one person at a time.
+Let's start with what doesn't work: most forms of wrestling, grappling, and any other fighting techniques that get you stuck with just one person at a time.

 Fighting one guy on the ground makes you an easy target for the others around you.

 So what does work in a street fight?
 Stand-up striking works in a street fight.
-Stand-up fighting techniques are better at controlling the situation and alows you to move around freely.
+Stand-up fighting techniques are better at controlling the situation and allow you to move around freely.

-There is one stand-up techniques that you should use thought.
+There are one stand-up techniques that you should not use thought.
 You should not utilize head-kicks unless you're an absolute expert cause this technique, especially when blocked, may throw you off balance.